General Jean Gaspard Pascal René

 Arc de Triomphe: RÉNÉ on the west pillar

-René next went to the Army of Switzerland in 1798 for a brief period of time before he joined the Army of the Orient.
-Serving on the campaign in Egypt, he fought at Malta and Alexandria before he was appointed to the general staff.
+René next went to the Army of Switzerland in 1798 for a brief period of time before he joined the Army of the Orient for the expedition to Egypt.
+Serving on the campaign, he fought at Malta and Alexandria before he was appointed to the general staff.
 That November René was promoted to chef d'escadrons and he then took part in the expedition to Syria.
-He went on to serve at the Siege of Acre and then at Abukir where he was burned by an explosion of a caisson.
+He went on to serve at the siege of Acre where he was in charge of the trenches and then at Abukir where he was burned by an explosion of a caisson.
 A promotion to chef de brigade followed in September of 1799, and then in April of 1800 René took part in the negotiations for the surrender of Cairo.
 General Kléber offered René as a hostage to the insurgents during the negotiations and he survived the experience unharmed.
-The next year René was appointed chief of staff of the Army of the Orient and then promoted to général de brigade before the French surrendered in Egypt.
+The next year René was appointed chief of staff of the Army of the Orient and then he was promoted to général de brigade before the French surrendered in Egypt.

 Once back in France, General René was employed in the 9th military division and then the 13th military division.
-He was named a Commander of the Legion of Honor in 1804, and then when war broke out in 1805 he was named to Marshal Berthier's general staff.
-During the campaign against Austria, René was named commander at Augsbourg.
+He was named a Commander of the Legion of Honor in 1804 and then when the Grande Armée marched to war in 1805 he was assigned to Marshal Berthier's general staff.
+During the campaign against the Third Coalition, René was named commander at Augsbourg.
 The next year when the Grande Armée went on campaign against Prussia he was named commander at Potsdam and then commander at Leipzig.

 Bibliography